rcaredu/rcaredu/README.md

 ## 🎨 Interests

-I enjoy crafting **intuitive interfaces** that keep the priortize the user.
-By seamlessly integrating **design principles** with **technical skills**, I strive to create solutions that are not only functional but also aesthetically pleasing.
+I enjoy crafting **intuitive interfaces** that prioritize the user.
+I strive to create solutions that are not only functional but also aesthetically pleasing.

 ## 🌟 Goals